splunk/addonfactory-ucc-generator/docs/contributing.md

 ./build-ui.sh
 ```

-Building a new local version of `ucc-gen`:
+Build a new local version of `ucc-gen`:

 ```
 poetry build